yiyins2/CS320-FA23/p2/README.md

 ### wi.zip

-The `__init__` should also read the loans from the CSV inside `wi.zip` for the given bank, and store them in a list in the `Bank` object.
+The `__init__` should also read the loans from the `wi.csv` inside `wi.zip` for the given bank, and store them in a list in the `Bank` object.
 You already learned how to read text from a zip file in lab using `TextIOWrapper` and the `zipfile` module.
 The list should be an attribute of the `Bank` object.

 Read the documentation and example for how to read CSV files with `DictReader` here: https://docs.python.org/3/library/csv.html#csv.DictReader.
 You can combine this with what you learned about zipfiles.
 When you create a `DictReader`, just pass in a `TextIOWrapper` object instead of a regular file object.